In the second of this three-part series on home security tips, we look at the simple steps you can take to burglar-proof

 These small lenses allow you to see who’s on the other side of the door, helping you to avoid letting in unwanted visitors.
 These viewers are fairly easy to fit (you’ll have to check the thickness of your door to find the correct one) and can cost next to nothing – this one found on Amazon is just £1.20, although you may want to shop around as reviews are fairly mixed.

 Doors with glass panels for light and viewing can provide the occupant some reassurance against letting in thieves.
 Be aware, however, that this can also create a point of weakness in your door – a determined burglar with time on their hands will be able to break through this panel and operate your door handle.
-That’s why it’s worth replacing the ordinary glass panel for a sheet of laminated glass.
+That’s why, when undertaking glass repair, it’s worth replacing the ordinary glass panel for a sheet of laminated glass.
 This material is made up of two sheets of glass held together by an extremely adhesive interlayer, which holds the sheets in place as a barrier even when shattered.

 It goes without saying that your energy efficient dual pane windows should be at least double-glazed – not just a security feature, this will also improve the insulation of your home.
 However, on ground floors, many security sources recommend the use of laminated glass panels, as mentioned above.
 This is especially important for glass patio doors, which will be a welcome point of entry for burglars.
 Best of all, you can actually get windows and doors fitted with double-glazing which incorporates a layer of laminated glass.
 This window construction would combine the heat insulating feature of double-glazing with the safety and noise insulation benefits of laminated glass.

 Security window film